QUOTES-World reacts to shooting of Slovak PM Robert Fico | Politics

 "Nothing can ever justify violence or such attacks."
 ITALIAN PRIME MINISTER GIORGIA MELONI

 "I learned with deep shock the news of the cowardly attack on Slovak Prime Minister Robert Fico.
 All my thoughts are with him, his family and the friendly Slovak people.
 Also on behalf of the Italian Government, I would like to express the strongest condemnation of all forms of violence and attacks on the cardinal principles of democracy and freedom."
+DUTCH PRIME MINISTER MARK RUTTE

+"Shocked by the shooting of my long time colleague Prime Minister Robert Fico of Slovakia.
+I wish him much strength, my thoughts are with him and his family."
 BELGIAN PRIME MINISTER ALEXANDER DE CROO

 "The attack on Prime Minister Robert Fico is an attack on democracy."
 ROMANIAN PRESIDENT KLAUS IOHANNIS